Kandy-IO/kandy-hid-sdk/README.md

 ## Known Issues / Limitations

-- The same device must be selected as active microphone, speakers and alert speakers via `selectHIDDevice()`
+- The same device must be selected as active microphone, speakers and alert speakers via `selectHIDDevice()`.
-- Going offhook on a Jabra PRO 9450, Engage 65 or Speak 710 may not cause 'call_start' to be sent up to the app due to non-deterministic behaviour of these devices in this scenario.
-Support tickets (272, 277) have been created with the device vendor
+- Going offhook on a Jabra PRO 9450, Engage 65 or Speak 710/750 may not cause 'call_start' to be sent up to the app due to non-deterministic behaviour of these devices in this scenario.
+Support tickets (272, 277) have been created with the device vendor.
-- The Jabra Speak 710 cannot currently be used on a Mac in Desktop mode.
+- The Jabra Speak 710 and Speak 750 cannot currently be used on a Mac in Desktop mode.
 A support ticket (299) has been created with the device vendor
-- In VDI, the Jabra Speak 710 is known to conflict with either the mouse or keyboard when offhook.
+- In VDI eLux, the Jabra Speak 710 is known to conflict with either the mouse or keyboard when offhook.
 The issue has been addressed by the vendor in the RP6 / 64-bit version of the eLux OS image.
 There are no plans to address it in the RP5 / 32-bit version.
 - When performing complex / multi-call operations such as call swapping, device mute state may get out of sync with the application.
 The out-of-sync condition can always be resolved by performing a mute or unmute action in the application.
 An enhancement will be delivered in an upcoming release to improve this behaviour.
 - See limitations relating to use of older versions of Kandy HID Driver for VDI in [compatibility documentation](./docs/compatibility.md).
 - If the app developer does not make changes to constantly send 'calls_on_hold' true/false as described in [call swap documentation](./docs/swap.md), after holding, resuming and then ending a call, the device will be left in a hold state.
 This issue will be addressed in the next release.
 As a temporary workaround, when sending a 'call_resume' (`invokeHIDFunction('call_resume')`), also send `invokeHIDFunction('calls_on_hold', false)` in order to clear the hold condition.
+- in VDI Windows, the LEDs on the Jabra Engage 50 may not be responsive if the device is not at factory default settings.
+If the Engage 50 LEDs are not changing state during call operations, reset the device using the latest available version of Jabra Direct.
+Note that kandy-hid always assumes devices are at factory default settings.
+- There is an issue affecting Hold/Resume functionality on the Jabra PRO 9450 (KAJ-588).
+Hold, resume and call swap functions should be avoided if the 9450 is being used.
+Affects Desktop and Windows VDI, not eLux VDI.
+This limitation will be addressed in a future update.

 ## Backwards Compatibility

-When used in a Citrix VDI environment, this SDK is backwards-compatible with the most recent and one (1) previous version of Kandy HID Driver for VDI (DLL) (official releases only).
+When used in a Citrix VDI eLux environment, this SDK is backwards-compatible with the most recent and one (1) previous version of Kandy HID Driver for VDI (DLL) (official releases only).
 This is intended to allow Kandy HID Driver for VDI upgrades on the Thin Client installed-base to lag behind application updates.

 ### Example:
 #### Note these are fictional release values for purposes of illustration only; see the [compatibility matrix](./docs/compatibility.md) for actual Kandy HID Driver for VDI and Kandy HID SDK version compatibility information.